 The small intestine.
 Made up of three segments — the duodenum, jejunum, and ileum — the small intestine also breaks down food using enzymes released by the pancreas and bile from the liver.

-The endocrine gland, which consists of the islets of Langerhans, secretes hormones like insulin, into the bloodstream.
+The pancreas is an elongated, tapered organ located across the back of the abdomen, behind the stomach the enzymes secreted by the pancreas help break down carbohydrates, fats, proteins, and acids in the duodenum.
+The pancreas is made up of two types of glands: exocrine The exocrine gland secretes digestive enzymes.
+These enzymes are secreted into a network of ducts that join the main pancreatic duct, which runs the length of the pancreas. endocrine The endocrine gland, which consists of the islets of Langerhans, secretes hormones like insulin, into the bloodstream.
 The tissue also secretes a bicarbonate to neutralize stomach acid in the duodenum.
 The hormones secreted by the endocrine gland in the pancreas are insulin and glucagon (which regulate the level of glucose in the blood), and somatostatin (which prevents the release of the other two hormones).

 The gallbladder is a pear-shaped, hollow structure located under the liver and on the right side of the abdomen.
 We often remove it because we don’t understand it.
 Bile is a product created in the liver.
 The bile formed in the liver is made up of cholesterol products and degraded red blood cells.
 The bile is transported to the gall bladder, where it is stored until the individual eats a fatty meal.
 The cholesterol in the bile is used to help digest fatty foods.